Cryptography Code

 To carry out cryptographic operations in Visual Basic (VB6 and VBA) we should use the unambiguous Byte type instead of the much more convenient String type.
 This page shows how to handle arrays of the Byte type ....read more...

-Binary and byte operations in VB6
+Binary and byte operations in VB6/VBA

 Doing cryptographic operations in Visual Basic is tricky because VB6 doesn't have unsigned types (except the Byte type).
 A simple bit shift operation in C like x <<= 8 is not a simple matter with a Long variable in VB ....read more...